danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-03-getting-images-from-the-appkit-pasteboard.md

 tweet:  https://twitter.com/danielsaidi/status/1532695001959911427?s=20&t=oawr9-x9iAsexoKgphA6OA
 ---

-In this post, we'll take a quick look at how we can fetch images from the AppKit `NSPasteboard`, which lacks a lot of functionality compared to the UIKit `UIPasteboard`.
+In this post, we'll take a look at how to fetch images from the AppKit `NSPasteboard`, which behaves a bit differently than the UIKit `UIPasteboard`.

 Unlike `UIPasteboard`, `NSPasteboard` has no convenient way to fetch images.
-Instead, you have to use `readObjects(forClasses:)` and cast the result to an `NSImage` array, which isn't ideal.
+Instead, you use `readObjects(forClasses:)` and cast the result to an `NSImage` array.

-You can make `NSPasteboard` behave more like `UIPasteboard` by adding these two properties to it:
+You can make `NSPasteboard` behave more like `UIPasteboard` by adding these properties:

 ```swift
 import AppKit